AMOSOMNUM/Cpp-JsonDeserialiser/README.md

 Currently only support Qt Json Library and will support nlohmann soon.

 Headers only!
-You just need to set includepath in cmake and include autogen file "json_deserialise.h".
+So You just need to add subdirectory and setup include path in cmake and include the autogen file "json_deserialise.h".

 ## Basic Types